Hongyu-Li/machine-learning-from-scratch/README.md

 # Machine Learning From Scratch
 Machine Learning is an amazing topic which really fascinates me.
 As a machine learner, I know how hard it is to get it from zero to one.
 In this repository, I am trying to implement most of classical machine learning algorithms from scratch with Python(mainly numpy).

+## Structure
+In each folder, you could find algorithm's python scripts and a notebook of these algorithms(pdf version).
+The notebook explains some basic concepts about the algorithms.
+If you're also interesting in details, such as derivation or expansions, you could check the pdf in each folder.
+Of course, I summarized these notebooks for my purpose.
+Just hope it could help you too :)

 ## TODO

 ### Machine Learning